Young art scene in Vienna.

 It was the perfect day!
 Vienna has awoken.
 Sun back in full force, and the spirits high.

 After being locked up for so long we decided to walk around the cities new and younger gallery scene around the Hannover market in Viennas 20th district.
+We also ate the most delicious Shawarma there and cant wait to go back!

 On the way back on foot, we discovered in the small side streets so many new and young galleries in cool venues showing all kinds of art works, work spaces and installations.